Retirement Retired Life

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Retirement is a time to relax and enjoy the fruits of many years of labor.
-But before you retire, don’t forget to account for easily overlooked costs that can put big cracks in your nest egg.
+But while you plan for retirement, don’t forget to account for easily overlooked costs that can put big cracks in your nest egg.

 Here are some signs you might be underestimating your retirement budget.
 Make sure to budget for these expenses before you stop working.